 Obtaining RTD Temperature Readings Using groov RIO

-Intro:
+RTD Intro:

-The process consists of configuring the sensor as a resistance input, and taking the Ohms value shown from the sensor reading and converting it using PAC Control, CODESYS, Node-RED, or SSH to get a temperature reading.
+The process consists of configuring the sensor as a two wire resistance input, and taking the Ohms value shown from the sensor reading and converting it using PAC Control, CODESYS, Node-RED, or SSH to get a temperature reading.

 Configuring the I/O Channel in groov Manage:

-• Open groov Manage and select the channel that the sensor is wired to
+• Open groov Manage and select the channel that the sensor is wired to.

-• Click on configure and use the resistance input type “0-400k Ohms Analog Input” (shown below)
+• Click on configure and use the resistance input type “0-400k Ohms Analog Input” (shown below).

 • Don’t worry about scaling as that will be done in the software.